 - The individual must symbolize the integrity and values of the American Heart Association.

 a.
-Service to the American Heart Association: accomplishments can include activities conducted on a division, affiliate, regional or national level of the American Heart Association.
-Examples of these include: committee service or leadership; editorial boards for AHA journals; writing groups for AHA guidelines; advocacy efforts at local, regional or national levels; fundraising or development; community service; AHA research study section membership;
+Service to the American Heart Association: accomplishments can include activities conducted on a division, affiliate, regional or national level.
+Examples include: committee service or leadership; editorial boards for Association journals; writing groups for Association guidelines; advocacy efforts at local, regional or national levels; fundraising or development; community service; Association research study section membership.

 b.
 Contributions to the field of cardiovascular or cerebrovascular medicine/surgery: accomplishments can include clinical care, scientific research, teaching and/or mentoring.

-- Nominated candidates will be reviewed for two additional years after their original nomination for the PDW Award.
-The original sponsor of the nominee will be contacted by AHA staff each year for an update of the nominee’s qualifications for the PDW Award.
+- Nominees will be reviewed for two additional years after their original nomination for the PDW Award.
+The original sponsor of the nominee will be contacted by Association staff each year for an update of the nominee’s qualifications for the PDW Award.

-- After three years of consideration for the nomination, the nominee will be dropped from the nomination list.
+- After three years of consideration, the nominee will be dropped from the nomination list.
 The nominee can subsequently be re-nominated with completely new nomination materials at any time after the initial three years of consideration.
 The nominee will be reviewed for an additional two years after the re-nomination.
-The original sponsor of the nominee will be contacted by AHA staff each year for an update of the nominee’s qualifications for the PDW Award.
+The original sponsor of the nominee will be contacted by Association staff each year for an update of the nominee’s qualifications for the PDW Award.